hirzi/Workshop/README.md

 The -it instructs Docker to allocate a pseudo-TTY connected to the container’s stdin; creating an interactive bash shell in the container.
 I.e. this allows us to run Ubuntu interactively in Docker. --rm automatically remove the container when it exits.
 To exit the bash interactive shell, enter: exit 13.

+## Step 3.
+Pull Docker images

-## Step 3: Let's now "pull" Docker images for the other programs we will be using.
+Let's now "pull" Docker images for the other programs we will be using.

 	docker pull biocontainers/samtools:v1.9-4-deb_cv1
 	docker pull zjnolen/angsd
 	docker pull didillysquat/pcangsd

+## Step 4.
+Creating and mounting a volume
-## Step 4: We have now "pulled" the necessary programs into Docker.
+We have now "pulled" the necessary programs into Docker.
 We now need the data.
 First we'll need to create a volume in Docker to store downloaded and generated data.
 Here, we will run an Ubuntu container with a named volume via the --mount argument (i.e. we will name this created volume "myvol" and define the associated container path as "/data".
 The -w allows the command to be executed inside the defined working directory.
 Before we download data, we will first need to install some other programs within the running container, namely git.

 	docker run --name base --mount source=myvol,target=/data -w /data -it --rm ubuntu apt update